GuiBo79/Computer-Vision/README.md

-# Computer-Vision---Matlab
+# Computer-Vision
-Function to find templates in images using X correlation.
+Computer Vision routines in Python and MatLab